GreenFrogMCBE/GreenFrogMCBE/README.md

 ## Testing

-1. If you want to test the project manually run `tests-manually.js`
+1. If you want to test the project manually run `node tools/tests-manual.js`
-2. If you are Github workflow or something run `test-auto.js`
+2. If you are Github workflow or something run `node tools/tests-auto.js`

 ## Configuration files list